g-leech/argmin-gravitas/_posts/2018-08-31-consent-as-evidence.markdown

 <!--  -->
 		<a href="{{benatar}}">David Benatar</a> argues an extreme version of this, that people are in fact much less happy than they honestly report, because of an adaptive "optimism bias", selected to make us resist suicide.<br><br>
 <!--  -->
-		I don't know what to make of this - it reminds me of <a href="{{frankish}}">illusionism</a> about consciousness, another cool position I literally cannot imagine being true - but in the present case all we need is to accept that the sufferer of a wound knows more about its intrinsic disvalue than I do.
+		I don't know what to make of this - it reminds me of <a href="{{frankish}}">illusionism</a> about consciousness (or "qualia eliminativism"), another cool position I literally cannot imagine being true - but in the present case all we need is to accept that the sufferer of a wound knows more about its intrinsic disvalue than I do.
 	</div>
 </div>
 {%  include comments.html %}